Webhooks

 Payloads

 All webhook payloads have common headers and properties describing the event that occurred.
-Additionally, they also contains properties unique to the specific event.
+Additionally, they also contain properties unique to the specific event.

 Delivery headers

-HTTP POST payloads that are delivered to your webhook's configured URL endpoint will contain several special headers:
+Payloads that are delivered to your webhook's configured URL endpoint will contain several special HTTP headers:

 X-Weavy-Delivery